Part 1: Big Bang to Present

 Start of hiatus

-Global warming—an incontrovertible, paradigmatic truth of nature on par with gravity or evolution—briefly stops being true.
+Global warming—an incontrovertible, paradigmatic truth of nature, on par with gravity or evolution—temporarily stops being true.

 Fearing a collapse of public trust in science itself, climatologists have no choice but to keep quiet about the ‘pause.’
 Concealing the truth goes against every fibre of their being, but their courage is today credited with having prevented a worldwide orgy of looting and arson.